X-hung/al-folio/_pages/about.md

 profile:
   align: right
   image: portrait_s.png
-  logo: harvard_seas.png
+  # logo: harvard_seas.png
+  logo: USydLogoBlack.svg
   logo_dark: harvard_seas_dark.png
   # change size in _base.scss
   address: >
     <p>233 J12 Building</p>
     <p>School of Computer Science</p>
-    <p>Camperdown, NSW 2008</p>
+    <p>Camperdown, NSW 2006</p>
     <p>Australia</p>

 news: true  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
-disclaimer: true
+disclaimer: false
 ---

 Hi, 👋

 Welcome to my personal website, where I will update my work status, ongoing projects, as well as published blogs and papers.
-Here is a brief introduction to me:
+Here is a brief introduction to myself:

-I currently have two master's degrees from the University of Sydney in Australia, which are related to computer science and management.
-I plan to study for a Master of philosophy degree at the Chinese University of Hong Kong next year.
+I recently graduated from the University of Sydney in Australia, with two Master's degrees, which are related to computer science and management.
+Prior to this, I obtained a Bachelor of Engineering Degree in Computer Science in China.
+Currently, I have been admitted to the Chinese University of Hong Kong, where I plan to study for a Master of Philosophy degree in 2023 (maybe).

-##### Working Interest
+##### # Working Interest

-I would like to work in various industries as a software engineer, specification could be web development, cloud native application development, AI-driven application development, and project managment or consultant.
+I would like to work in various industries (e.g. IT, Finance, Healthcare, Education) as a software engineer, specification could be web development, cloud native application development, AI-driven application development, and project managment or consulting.

-##### Research Interest
+##### # Research Interest
-My current research interests are focused on computer science and software engineering, including but not limited to distributed systems and cloud computing, database systems, human-computer interaction, I am also fine with AI-related topics (a little bit).
+My current research interests are focused on computer science and software engineering, including but not limited to distributed systems, cloud computing, database systems, and human-computer interaction, I am also fine with AI-related topics (not too much).

 I have a tendency to study for a doctorate degree.
 If you can provide relevant research opportunities, please feel free to contact me at your earlist convenience.